 Popping Shoulder, Bullnose, and Mitre Planes

-Two shoulder planes (named for planing the end grain on the shoulders, surrounding tenons), 1-1/4” width, and 1” width, by Joseph Popping, N.Y.
+Three shoulder planes (named for planing the end grain on the shoulders, surrounding tenons), 1” width, and 3/4” width, by Joseph Popping, N.Y.
 Popping only marked the iron, never the plane body.
-This type of plane has the blade fully extending to the sides (or even a scant 1/64” proud), which were made square to the sole.
+This type of plane has the blade fully extending a scant 1/64” proud of the sides, which were made square to the sole.
 Most frequently found of all the New York pianomakers planes, but do not let a place like eBay deceive you into thinking that these are common.

 Joseph Popping was more productive as a planemaker when compared to Brandt, Thorested, or the Erlandsens.
 Julius Erlandsen, however, produced the largest volume of tools overall.

 Popping shoulder planes were most often found in polished iron,

 The 1 ” iron Popping shoulder plane example demonstrates that it was technologically possible to achieve a ~1/32″ fixed mouth on a production cast iron plane in the 19th century.
 And it also speaks to Joseph Popping’s capability in planemaking and in casting iron generally.
 I don’t believe that all of the Popping shoulder planes started out with such a fine mouth: many of these planes were used for much more than fine tuning joinery.
 They were used for a multitude of planing tasks, as evidenced by the relatively large number of these planes with blown out wedges, chipped mouths, and other signs of very heavy use.
 So, I would estimate that many throats on the Popping shoulder planes started out around at 3/32″ wide to accommodate the large range of work anticipated.

 This was not the largest of the Popping shoulder planes.
 Dominic Micalizzi found a 1 1/2″ model in the early 1980s, but it was never shown in the catalogues.